ibm-cloud-docs/databases-for-postgresql/dashboard-backups.md

 ## Restoring a Backup

-Restoring a backup will provision a new {{site.data.keyword.databases-for-postgresql}} service and restore the data from the backup into the new service.
+Restoring a backup will provision a new {{site.data.keyword.databases-for-postgresql}} deployment and restore the data from the backup into the new service.
 To do so you will need to use the {{site.data.keyword.cloud_notm}} CLI.
 Use the command `ibmcloud resource service-instance-create SERVICE_INSTANCE_NAME databases-for-postgresql standard us-south -p '{"backup_id":"{backup_id"}`
 `SERVICE_INSTANCE_NAME` is whatever you would like to name your new service.

 A pre-formatted command for a specific backup is available in detailed view of the backup on the _Backups_ tab of the service dashboard.

 ## Managing Backups via the API

-Use the `https://api.{region}.databases.cloud.ibm.com/v4/{platform}/deployments/{id}/backups` endpoint to view and manage the available backups for your service.
+Use the `https://api.{region}.databases.cloud.ibm.com/v4/{platform}/deployments/{id}/backups` endpoint to view and manage the available backups for your deployment.
 Send a `GET` request to return a list of all the backups, including each backup's id.
-Send a `POST` request to initiate an on-demand backup of your service.
+Send a `POST` request to initiate an on-demand backup of your deployment.

 To get information about a specific backup, send a `GET` request to the endpoint `https://api.{region}.databases.cloud.ibm.com/v4/{platform}/backups/{backup_id}`.